adekoyadapo/360ace-blog/_posts/2023-02-12-experience-1.md

 #### Foundational Architecture

 Over the years, I have found the need to leverage on a proper cloud foundation architecture, which entails setting up basic, security, networking and policies before deploying resources into the cloud platform.
-With the above setup, one major security issue was the exposing of the Domain controllers to the internet, though a lot was put into locking it down to certain IPs, but early cloud services did not have a SDN - [_software defined networking_](https://en.wikipedia.org/wiki/Software-defined_networking) and made network isolation a little difficult to achieve unlike today.
+With the above setup, one major security issue was the exposing of the Domain controllers to the internet, though a lot was put into locking it down to certain IPs, but early cloud services did not have an SDN - [_software defined networking_](https://en.wikipedia.org/wiki/Software-defined_networking) and made network isolation a little difficult to achieve unlike today.
-Also, the use of VM based software VPN like [softether](https://www.softether.org/), [strongswan](https://www.strongswan.org/), was the only way to implement site-to-site VPN connections and believe me when i say it was not a walk in the park to set up with Cisco ASA devices.
-There were the usual bugs, tunnel timeouts that occur on regular basis and sometimes the bandwidth was not sufficient enough and it just breaks the connection.
+Also, the use of VM based software VPN like [softether](https://www.softether.org/), [strongswan](https://www.strongswan.org/), was the only way to implement site-to-site VPN connections and believe me when I say it was not a walk in the park to set up with Cisco ASA devices.
+There were the usual bugs, tunnel timeouts that occur on regular basis and sometimes the bandwidth was not sufficient enough, and it just breaks the connection.

 ### The future